AlphaOPT: Formulating Optimization Programs with Self-Improving LLM Experience Library: Methodology

-\subsubsection{Library Evolution}
+\subsection{Library Evolution}

 While Library Learning expands the repository of insights, Library Evolution aims to transform task-specific lessons into broadly applicable knowledge.
-Since each insight’s applicability is defined by a condition induced from a specific task, early conditions are often too narrow (failing to trigger on relevant tasks) or too broad (causing misretrieval).
-Left unchecked, these misalignments lead to missed opportunities or systematic failures.
-Library Evolution counters this with a diagnostic–refinement cycle: it detects misaligned insights, aggregates evidence across tasks, and refines conditions at the end of each iteration.
-The refinement is guided by an aggregate metric rather than ad-hox fixes.
+Since each insight’s applicability is defined by a condition induced by a specific task, early conditions are often too narrow (failing to trigger on relevant tasks) or too broad (causing misretrieval).
+Left unchecked, these misalignments lead to widespread misguidance or missed opportunities.
+Library Evolution counters this with a diagnosis–refinement cycle: It detects misaligned insights, aggregates evidence across tasks, and refines conditions at the end of each iteration.
+The refinement is guided by an aggregate metric rather than ad hoc fixes.
 As illustrated in Figure~\ref{fig:lib-refine}, library refinement can be understood as adjusting each insight’s condition toward the correct retrieval boundary in the problem space.